B: Zoltan Boscik

 Throughout the 1970s few wrestlers were more active than Zoltan Boscik.
 Was he the biggest draw in wrestling?
 No, but his was a name that fans were always pleased to see on the posters; because they knew that he was a multi-dimensional wrestler who would always give them value for money.
 We find it hard to imagine fans going away from any of Zoltan's matches feeling disappointed; here was a man who possessed the greatest ability required of a professional wrestler, the ability to always arouse emotions.

 In the 1980s the wrestling scene in Britain was changing rapidly, many fans considering the changes to be for the worse and staying away.
 Zoltan had by then been a significant part of the business for a quarter of a century.
 He had given everything for half of his life and owed nothing to the business.
 He began to take things easier until finally disappearing from our rings in 1988.
-Following his retirement Zoltan emigrated to New Zealand where, at the time of his enrolment to Personality Parade (March 2014) he still lives.
+Following his retirement Zoltan emigrated to New Zealand where he died on 25th July, 2020.